 A pilot for many years, James TURRELL is today the greatest American Land Art artist and considers the sky as his studio.
 Upon spectacular aerial and historical images of Arizona canyon’s, TURRELL recalls his formal research on natural light and his friendship with the HOPI Indians.
 The film directed by Carine ASSCHER (co-produced by Centre Pompidou and C.A.
 Productions in Paris, France copyright C.A.
-Productions PASSAGEWAYS.film) gives TURRELL the opportunity to present his masterpiece RODEN CRATER, a true celestial Observatory.
+Productions PASSAGEWAYS.film) gives TURRELL the opportunity to present his “Skyspace” Second Meeting open to the sky , masterpiece Roden Crater, a true celestial Observatory.

 ” Since TURRELL’s work is not open to the public, and you’re likely to get shot trespassing out in Arizona where this sits, this is your only chance to see it.
 Highly recommended for those interested in late modern and contemporary art.”
 ART TORRENT, 2008

 BEAUX ARTS Magazine, Special issue on James TURRELL, 2000, by Pierre STERCKX